Old New Borrowed and Blue: Song information

-"Just Want a Little Bit" is a cover of the 1959 Rosco Gordon song, which was a minor hit in 1964 for Liverpool group The Undertakers.
+"Just a Little Bit" is a cover of the 1959 Rosco Gordon song, which was a minor hit in 1964 for Liverpool group The Undertakers.
 The song was later recorded in 1977 by The Animals too, of which Slade manager and producer Chas Chandler was bassist.
 At the time, the song was a regular inclusion in Slade's live set.
 "When the Lights Are Out" is the band's first track to feature Jim Lea on lead vocals.
 In a 1974 interview for the "19" readers, Holder jokingly commented: "There's nothing like a good singer and Jimmy's nothing like a good singer."
 The song was later covered by Bob Segarini in 1978 and American rock group Cheap Trick on their 2009 album The Latest.
 Lea would also record his own version with his brother Frank Lea under the name The Dummies in 1979.
-"My Town" originally appeared as the B-Side to "My Friend Stan".
+"My Town" originally appeared as the B-side to "My Friend Stan".

 "Find Yourself a Rainbow" features honky-tonk piano as the main instrument, played by Tommy Burton.
 In a 1974 fab club interview, Powell stated: "Pub piano is played by a local landlord, Tommy Burton.
 He now owes us free booze for the rest of the year."
 On the album's inner gatefold sleeve, the lyrics of the song include an extra verse which was not on the song's recording.
 "Miles Out to Sea" was another song to later be recorded by The Dummies.
 Of the up-tempo tracks "We're Really Gonna Raise the Roof" and "Do We Still Do It", AllMusic stated: "Slade fans can be assured that these guys hadn't lost the will to rock out."